JanHalozan/UITestKit/README.md

 # UITestKit

-A framework to aid UI testing in XCode
+A description of this package.